useblocks/sphinx-needs/docs/index.rst

 Requirements, Bugs, Test cases, ...
 Management inside Sphinx
 ============================================================

-This package contains the needs Sphinx extension.

-It allows the definition, linking and filtering of need-objects, which are by default:
+Sphinx-Needs allows the definition, linking and filtering of need-objects, which are by default:

 * requirements
 * specifications
 * implementations
 * test cases.

-This list can be easily customized via configuration (for instance to support bugs or user stories).
+This list can be easily customized via :ref:`configuration <need_types>`  (for instance to support bugs or user stories).

 What is a need?
 ---------------